Search

-“This real estate advertisement was written under the editorial responsibility of Mr. or Mrs. X, independent real estate agent (without holding funds), commercial agent of the Y network, registered with the RSAC of Z under number XX, holder of the real estate canvassing card on behalf of company Y.”
+"This real estate advertisement was written under the editorial responsibility of Mr. or Mrs. X, independent real estate agent (without holding funds), sales agent of the Y network, registered with the RSAC of Z under number XX, holder of the real estate canvassing card on behalf of company Y."

-This article aims to decipher these mentions, explain their origin, their usefulness (or their uselessness), and analyze their impact on customer perception.
+This article aims to decipher these mentions, explain their origin, their usefulness (or uselessness), and analyze their impact on customer perception.

 🏡 Mandatory information and legal responsibilities in real estate advertisements by network agents